AIEPlatform/AIEPlatform/README.md

 5. Gmail Credentials for sending notification emails (Optional)

 ## Environment File
 You need to fill in environment variables.
-First, you need to make a `.env` file by copying `.env-sample`:
+First, you need to make a `config.sample.py` file by copying `config.py`:

 ```
-cp .env-sample .env
+cp config.sample.py config.py
 ```

-Fill in `.env` file.
+Fill in `config.py` file.

 ## Development